Bhagwant Mann: Parliament: Lok Sabha

-Punjab Assembly
+Punjab Legislative Assembly Elections

 Philanthropy

-Mann began a non-government organization, the "Lok Lehar Foundation", to aid children with physical deformities as a result of groundwater pollution in the border areas of Punjab.
+Mann began a non-government organization, the Lok Lehar Foundation, to aid children with physical deformities as a result of groundwater pollution in the border areas of Punjab.

 Personal life

-He is a comic poet who writes political satire.
+Mann is a comic poet who writes political satire.
 He is also a volleyball player.

 He was married to Inderpreet Kaur until their divorce in 2015.
-They have a son and a daughter.
+They have a son (Dilshan) and a daughter (Seerat).

-On 7 July 2022, Mann married Gurpreet Kaur.
+At the age of 48, Mann married 32-year-old Gurpreet Kaur in 2022.
 She is a doctor by profession.
+They have a daughter, born in March 2024.

+Addressing a rally in Barnala in January 2019, Mann said he had stopped consuming alcohol, on his mother's advice.

+Maan's daughter Seerat accused him of physical abuse towards her and her mother, alcoholism, and habitual lying.
+She also said that she would refer to him as CM Maan.